 If you have a website up and running but have issues with your web hosting company, it might be time to transfer to a new service.
-Bluehost is one of the largest and most successful hosting companies today, making them an obvious choice for many sites.
-Bluehost has done a great job at providing top-notch services for many years now, and they continue to innovate and improve to meet the needs of their customers.
+Bluehost is one of the largest and most successful hosting companies today, making it an obvious choice for many sites.
+The company has done a great job at providing top-notch services for many years now, and continues to innovate and improve to meet the needs of its customers.

 When Should You Change Web Hosting Providers?